Neighborhood Parking Permit (NPP) Program

 New Residential Neighborhood Parking Permit Application Portal

 Beginning February 2019, the city's Parking & Access division is testing a new online residential permit application portal, called "Park Boulder," for the Neighborhood Parking Permit (NPP) Program zones of Park East Square (new zone) and East Aurora (new and renewing permits).
 In order to apply, you will need digital files of any vehicle registration(s) that you wish to purchase a permit for, a photo ID, and proof of residence, such as a utility bill.
 Acceptable file types are: jpg, bmp, pdf, jpeg, gif, or png.

-The Neighborhood Permit Parking Program (NPP) is designed to balance the needs of those who park on our streets, including residents, visitors and commuters.
-Each neighborhood in the program has public parking limits that are unique to that area and take into account the neighborhood's particular needs.
+The Neighborhood Permit Parking Program (NPP) is designed to balance the needs of those who park on our streets, including residents, visitors, and commuters.
+Each neighborhood in the program has public parking limits that are tailored to that area.

 In areas that have Neighborhood Permit Parking, special zones are designated where on-street parking for non-residents is limited.
 Vehicles without a permit may park one time only per day.
 After the initial time limitation, vehicles may not repark in that color zone on the same day.